-- The coating must not be exposed to chemicals for at least one week and should not be exposed to water for at least 48 hours.
+- Most coatings must not be exposed to chemicals for at least one week and should not be exposed to water for at least 24 hours.
 Although the exact time frames do depend on the coating and some may cure faster or slower.

 The extensive preparation process that goes into a ceramic coating application, is often why car owners choose a professional to apply it, rather than go the DIY route.

 Here is a quick rundown of the steps involved in preparing a car for ceramic coating: